 Her role outside of her arts practice often involves being a conduit between artist and institution/organisation; facilitating logistics, media and frameworks in support of artists and their work.

 Rosa is an experienced PA, handling those important lists that are often unachievable to tick off, for local and international artists.
 This often includes media, meeting of VIP’s and co-ordinating travel.

-Rosa also works as a Creative Mentor and runs a 6-week 1:1 online program called 'Live where you fear to live.'
-She has worked with various clients in the realms of Performing Arts, Law, Gender Identity, as well as providing a VIP Liaison service given her qualifications as a NAATI interpreter.
+Rosa also works as a Creative Mentor and runs 6 x 1:1 online sessions called 'Live where you fear to live.'
+She has worked with various clients in the realms of the Arts, Performing Arts, Law, Gender Identity, as well as providing a VIP Liaison service for international events given her qualifications as a NAATI interpreter.